 Patrick Allington lives in Adelaide, a place he both loves and loves complaining about.
 His debut novel, Figurehead, was published by Black Inc. in 2009.
 Figurehead was longlisted for the 2010 Miles Franklin Literary Award.
 His short fiction has appeared in Meanjin, Griffith Review, Kill Your Darlings, The Big Issue, Southerly and elsewhere.
 His novels-in-progress are Potatoes in all their glory and Skylights.

-Patrick is currently co-editing, with Julianne Schultz, a South Australian-themed issue of Griffith Review (‘State of Hope’), available in February 2017.
+Patrick co-edited, with Julianne Schultz, a South Australian-themed issue of Griffith Review (‘State of Hope’), which was published in February 2017.

 As the inaugural Australian Book Review Patrons’ Fellow, Patrick wrote a major essay on the Miles Franklin Literary Award (published in ABR’s June 2011 issue and available here).
 At the 2010 Adelaide Festival Awards for Literature, he was awarded the Barbara Hanrahan Fellowship.
-Patrick has participated in Adelaide Writer’ Week, Clunes Back to Booktown and the Sydney Writers’ Festival, Wordstorm (Darwin) and the Ubud Writers and Readers Festival (including satellite events in Semarang and Jakarta).
+Patrick has participated in Adelaide Writers’ Week, Clunes Back to Booktown, the Sydney Writers’ Festival, Wordstorm (Darwin), the Melbourne Writers’ Festival, and the Ubud Writers and Readers Festival (including satellite events in Semarang and Jakarta).

 As a book critic, Patrick’s interests include fiction, current affairs, culture, biography and history.
 His critical writings have appeared most regularly in Australian Book Review and The Advertiser (Adelaide), and have also appeared in The Monthly, The Weekend Australian and elsewhere.
-Patrick was inaugural fiction editor of the Melbourne-based literary magazine, Etchings (and he misses it!).
+Patrick was inaugural fiction editor of the Melbourne-based literary magazine, Etchings.